-Evolution of the results of European groups We open this summary with an analysis of the evolution of the balance of power between the different European political families in the first half of 2022.
-For this purpose, as in previous issues of BLUE, the results of national and regional parties are aggregated according to their … ContinuedRead the article
+Evolution of the results of European groups We open this summary with an analysis of the evolution of the balance of power between the different European political families in 2022.
+For this purpose, as in previous issues of BLUE, the results of national and regional parties are aggregated according to their groups in the European … Continuedlire l'article

 The Scale of Trust: Local, Regional, National and European Politics in Perspective